mango0727-github/project_fuzzer/README.md

 - `CLOSURE_GLOBAL_SECTION_ADDR`
 - `CLOSURE_GLOBAL_SECTION_SIZE`

-These are used to snapshot and restore writable global state between iterations.
+These are used to snapshot and restore writable global state between iterations, which is the core part for the single-process fuzzing.